tsvetelinda/angular-course/01-intro-to-angular-and-typescript/README.md

 * `Hydration`: A process often used in server-side rendering (SSR) where HTML is initially rendered on the server, and Angular re-renders or "hydrates" the page on the client to make it interactive.
 * `Command`: `ng g c home --standalone` generates a new component named home in a standalone format, meaning it doesn’t rely on a module file for configuration.
 Standalone components simplify component organization and reduce dependencies.

+## Additional Insights, Gained While Working on the Lab Exercises
+* In TypeScript, an `abstract class` is a class that cannot be instantiated directly and serves as a blueprint for other classes.
+It is primarily used to define a common structure and behavior that other classes should inherit, while also allowing for certain methods to be left undefined, so that subclasses are required to implement them.
+* A `public member of a class` in TypeScript (and other object-oriented languages) is a property or method that is accessible from outside the class.
+This means you can access it freely from any instance of the class or even from other parts of your code.
+Public members are the default in TypeScript, so if you don’t specify an access modifier, a member is considered public.